CSlearnerAI/SimSiam/README.md

 #### Attention

-Do not delete the folder "results"/"data" and and its subfolders or create them by yourself (This project doesn't private any code to create them)
+You need to create the folder "results"/"data" and its subfolders (referred to "config.yaml").
+This project doesn't provide any code to create them.

 #### Setting